High monodispersity (CV < 2%)

 Microfluidic Application Notes Alginate Microbeads Production Read more

-Microfluidic Application Notes Liposome Nanoparticles Synthesis Read more
+Microfluidic Application Notes Liposome Nanoparticle Synthesis Read more

 Microfluidic Application Notes PLGA Microparticles Synthesis Read more

-Microfluidic Application Notes Generation of microparticle with a UV-crosslinked polymer Read more
+Microfluidic Application Notes UV-Crosslinking of Microparticles Read more

 Microfluidic Application Notes Water in Fluorocarbon Oil Emulsions Read more